 We ran the study on Prolific in May 2023 with 3,000 participants.
 The survey instrument is in Appendix E. We start by collecting a proxy for reliance on experiences.
 To ensure that our results are not driven by specificities of assessments about red hair, subjects estimate the number of U.S. cities out of 100 that receive more than 1ft of snow in a typical year (we denote the assessment by snow).
-Higher assessments capture more reliance on real or fictional snow experiences, higher θ_i .
+We interpret higher assessments as greater reliance on experiences, higher θ_i .

 Respondents are randomly allocated to four groups.
-In three of these, respondents are primed to recall a specific adverse experience e_p , with p being, respectively: i) ID theft: personal experience with identity theft, a data breach, stolen credit card information, or a compromised password, ii) finance: personal experience of struggling with finances, and iii) loss: having lost a loved one to illness.
+In three of these, respondents are primed to recall a specific adverse experience e_p , with p being, respectively: i) ID theft: personal experience with identity theft, a data breach, stolen credit card information, or a compromised password, ii) financial struggle: personal experience of struggling with finances, and iii) loved loss: having lost a loved one to illness.
 These respondents are first asked whether they have had experience e_p .
 If so, they answer 4 brief, open-ended questions about it.
 If they have not had the experience, they move on to the next stage.
 A fourth control group is not primed.

-The forecasted event in this survey is H = "significant cyberattack" which we denote by SC.
-We chose adverse experiences that vary in their perceived similarity to SC: we expect that ID theft is on average judged more similar to SC than finance and loss, but we also expect individual-level variation in perceived similarity.
-ID theft is also the most domain-specific experience, as there have been no severe nation-wide cyberattacks to date.
+The forecasted event in this survey is H = "significant cyberattack".
+We chose adverse experiences that vary in their perceived similarity to a cyberattack: we expect that ID theft is on average judged more similar to a cyberattack than financial struggle and loved loss, but we also expect individual-level variation in perceived similarity.
+ID theft is thus the most domain-specific experience, as there have been no severe nation-wide cyberattacks to date.
+In contrast, financial struggle and loved loss are NDS ones, yet if perceived as similar may affect beliefs about the target.

 We next elicit beliefs.
 We provide a definition of a significant cyberattack: one that significantly disrupts critical civilian infrastructure, such as power lines, hospitals, banking system, communication satellites, or manufacturing.
-To reduce measurement error, we ask for two estimates: i) the likelihood on a 0-100 scale that they will be personally and significantly impacted by a cyberattack over the next 5 years, and ii) how many out of 1,000 people like them in the United States would be significantly impacted over those 5 years.
-Following these estimates, we ask participants how vividly they imagined a cyberattack when producing their estimates (1-7 scale).
+To reduce measurement error, we ask for two estimates: i) the likelihood on a 0 - 100 scale that they will be personally and significantly impacted by a cyberattack over the next 5 years, and ii) how many out of 1,000 people like them in the United States would be significantly impacted over those 5 years.
+Following these estimates, we ask participants how vividly they imagined a cyberattack when producing their estimates (1 - 7 scale).

 At the end of our experiment, we ask participants whether they have experienced a wider set of adverse experiences, including the three possible primed experiences from the first stage but also memories of the Sept 11, 2001 terrorist attacks, a recent extreme weather event, a recent hospitalization, an addiction, and a serious accident/injury.
 This offers a proxy for the database E_i of each respondent.
-It also allows for the second key addition relative to the Covid survey: we ask participants to rate, on a 1-7 scale, how similar they believe each of these experiences is to SC.
+It also allows for the second key addition relative to the Covid survey: we ask participants to rate, on a 1 - 7 scale, how similar they believe each of these experiences is to a cyberattack.
 This is a proxy for a respondent's perceived similarity $S_i(e)$, which shapes spontaneous recall $r_i(e)$ and simulation $\sigma_i(e)$, two key model parameters.
 Capturing individual level variation in similarity $S_i(e)$ allows us to run sharper tests of the model.